Yi Jing 易经 (I Ching WG) - The Book of Changes

 Order of the I Ching Hexagrams

-There are actually three Yi Jings, the best known is the most recent the 周易 zhōu yì or ‘Change of Heaven’ from the Zhou dynasty which begins with the 乾 Heaven gua .
+There are actually three Yi Jings, the best known is the most recent the 周易 Zhōu yì or ‘Change of Heaven’ from the Zhou dynasty which begins with the 乾 Heaven gua .
 The 连山 Liánshān ‘Link to Mountain’ on the other hand begins with 艮 Mountain and is attributed to the Red Emperor or Shennong a thousand years earlier.
-The 归藏 Guīcáng ‘Save in Earth’ starts with 坤 ‘Earth’ and is attributed to the Yellow Emperor.
+The third 归藏 Guīcáng ‘Save in Earth’ ordering starts with 坤 ‘Earth’ and is attributed to the Yellow Emperor.
 However only the Zhouyi has survived intact and has the all important commentaries.

 The Zhouyi ordering is also known as the ‘King Wen system of hexagrams’.
 It does not follow a mathematical progression.
 One might expect the binary nature of yin-yang to be reflected in a binary sequence so mathematically 111111 (乾 qián all yang) might be followed by 111110 (姤 gòu) gua 44 or by 011111 ( 夬 guài) gua 43.
-The ‘Ahead of Heaven’ ordering of the Shao Yong ➚ of the Song dynasty follows this strict binary order; but the King Wen arrangement is in pairs of inverses or opposites so qián is followed by 000000 (坤 kūn all yin).
-As qián is symmetric (it is its own inverse) its opposite gua ‘kun’ is chosen as its pair.
+The ‘Ahead of Heaven’ ordering of the Shao Yong ➚ of the Song dynasty follows this strict binary order but the King Wen arrangement is in pairs of inverses or negatives so qián is followed by 000000 (坤 kūn all yin).
+As qián is symmetric (it is its own inverse) its negative gua ‘kun’ is chosen as its pair.
 As a ‘Book of Changes’ it is appropriate that guas are ordered in transformed pairs.

-The next pair begins with 010001 (屯 zhūn) and its inverse is 100010 (蒙 mēng) in this case the pair reverses the order.
-The arrangement of hexagrams has puzzled scholars for centuries as there are strong patterns of related concepts within the ordering.
+The next pair (3 and 4) begins with 010001 (屯 zhūn) and its mirror is 100010 (蒙 mēng) as in this case the pair reverses the order as if seen in a mirror.
+Why Zhun (3) follows on from Qian and Kun is not obvious.
+The arrangement of hexagrams has puzzled scholars for centuries as there are strong patterns within the ordering but no obvious rules to determine which pair should follow which.
 As the original text was written so long ago the original symbolism and meaning has been lost and reconstruction is a matter of scholarly conjecture.

 The sequence is split into two unequal groups: the Upper Canon 上经 shàngjīng 1-30 (where yang is broadly dominate: the ‘Dao of Heaven’) and the Lower Canon 下经 xiàjīng 31-64 (where yin is broadly dominate: the ‘Dao of Humanity’).
+Why it is not split into two equal halves 32 guas is another curious mystery.

 Key